nhn/tui.grid/packages/toast-ui.grid/docs/en/custom-renderer.md

 | `value` | `string \| number \| boolean` | The cell's current value |

 * `getElement`
     Returns the cell's root DOM element.
-The returned element is automatically inserted as a child when the cell (`TD` element) is newly added.
+The returned element is automatically inserted as a child when the cell (`<td>` element) is newly added.
 * `mounted`
     This method is `optional`, and is used to initialize the input element.
 This method is called immediately after the root element returned from `getElement()` has been mounted to the DOM.
 * ` render`